Terry Clark (drug smuggler): Murder trial and death

 Clark was convicted of the contract murder and sentenced to life imprisonment.
 His trial at the time was the most heavily guarded in British history.

 Clark died in 1983 at HM Prison Parkhurst on the Isle of Wight.
 The official cause of death given was heart attack.

 In fiction

-Terry Clark was played by Philip Quast in the episode "All Good Friends" in the 1992 British ITV series Crime Story dealing with the killing of Marty Johnstone.
+Clark was played by Philip Quast in the episode "All Good Friends" in the 1992 British ITV series Crime Story dealing with the killing of Marty Johnstone.

-Terry Clark is one of the main characters in the 2009 Nine Network television series Underbelly: A Tale of Two Cities.
+Clark is one of the main characters in the 2009 Nine Network television series Underbelly: A Tale of Two Cities.
 The character was played by Matthew Newton.

 Clark was also a key character in the 2011 New Zealand television series Underbelly NZ: Land Of The Long Green Cloud.
 This series depicts events prior to and concurrent with Underbelly: A Tale of Two Cities.
 In this NZ series, Clark was played by Erroll Shand.